 - Transforms these arguments into action plans that empower leaders in religion, politics, civil society, the academy, and the media to defend and advance religious freedom.

 The threat to religious freedom is, at its heart, both spiritual and intellectual.
 It is manifested in culture, politics, and law.
 Accordingly, the antidote in any given society must be to engage the skeptics, whether they are religious or secular, civic or political, with powerful and persuasive arguments that go to the root of their objections.
-A central goal will be to convince those skeptics that religious freedom can help achieve their own goals, that is, that great goods—social, political, economic, and spiritual—flow to all people when the religious freedom of all people is respected in law and culture.
+A central goal is to convince those skeptics that religious freedom can help achieve their own goals, that is, that great goods—social, political, economic, and spiritual—flow to all people when the religious freedom of all people is respected in law and culture.

-- Galvanize support for victims of religious persecution—both short-term assistance as well as long-term support—enabling them whenever possible to return to their homelands and to contribute to the construction of societies characterized by pluralism and religious freedom.
+- Galvanizes support for victims of religious persecution—both short-term assistance as well as long-term support—enabling them whenever possible to return to their homelands and to contribute to the construction of societies characterized by pluralism and religious freedom.

-- Create a new generation of emerging leaders to be informed defenders of religious freedom by developing high school and university curricula, conducting training sessions, providing internships, funding dissertation fellowships to graduate students working on religious freedom, and providing publishing outlets and networking opportunities for young, untenured faculty across disciplines.
+- Creates a new generation of emerging leaders to be informed defenders of religious freedom by developing high school and university curricula, conducting training sessions, providing internships, funding dissertation fellowships to graduate students working on religious freedom, and providing publishing outlets and networking opportunities for young, untenured faculty across disciplines.